openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 See the [low-precision optimization guide](@ref openvino_docs_model_optimization_guide) for more details on how to get a quantized model.

-> **NOTE**: Platforms that do not support Intel® AVX512-VNNI have a known "saturation issue", which in some cases leads to reduced computational accuracy for `u8/i8` precision calculations.
+> **NOTE**: Platforms that do not support Intel® AVX512-VNNI have a known "saturation issue" that may lead to reduced computational accuracy for `u8/i8` precision calculations.
 > See the [saturation (overflow) issue section](@ref pot_saturation_issue) to get more information on how to detect such issues and possible workarounds.

 ### Floating Point Data Types Specifics

-Default floating-point precision of a CPU primitive is `f32`.
-To support `f16` OpenVINO IRs the plugin internally converts all the `f16` values to `f32` and all the calculations are performed using native `f32` precision.
+The default floating-point precision of a CPU primitive is `f32`.
+To support the `f16` OpenVINO IR the plugin internally converts all the `f16` values to `f32` and all the calculations are performed using the native precision of `f32`.
-On platforms that natively support `bfloat16` calculations (have `AVX512_BF16` extension) `bf16` type is automatically used instead of `f32` to achieve better performance, thus no special steps are required to run a model with `bf16` precision.
+On platforms that natively support `bfloat16` calculations (have the `AVX512_BF16` extension), the `bf16` type is automatically used instead of `f32` to achieve better performance.
+Thus, no special steps are required to run a `bf16` model.
-For more details about `bfloat16` format, see the [BFLOAT16 – Hardware Numerics Definition white paper](https://software.intel.com/content/dam/develop/external/us/en/documents/bf16-hardware-numerics-definition-white-paper.pdf).
+For more details about the `bfloat16` format, see the [BFLOAT16 – Hardware Numerics Definition white paper](https://software.intel.com/content/dam/develop/external/us/en/documents/bf16-hardware-numerics-definition-white-paper.pdf).

-Using `bf16` precision provides the following performance benefits:
+Using the `bf16` precision provides the following performance benefits:

 - Faster multiplication of two `bfloat16` numbers because of shorter mantissa of the `bfloat16` data.
-- Reduced memory consumption since `bfloat16` data size is two times less than 32-bit float.
+- Reduced memory consumption since `bfloat16` data half the size of 32-bit float.

 To check if the CPU device can support the `bfloat16` data type, use the [query device properties interface](./config_properties.md) to query `ov::device::capabilities` property, which should contain `BF16` in the list of CPU capabilities: